filsinger/regpop.el/README.markdown

 ** if no buffer is provided, the current buffer will be used.

 #### example usage
-Display a list of all TODOS in the current buffer.
+Display a list of all TODOs in the current buffer.
 ```lisp
 (regpop "[tT][oO][dD][oO].+?:?[[:space:]]*\\(.?+\\)[[:space:]]?+\\*?/?$")
 ```